bluechoochoo/retired_comedy_phrases/README.md

 ### This is a Casual Spreadsheets resource. ###

-Casual Spreadsheets is a subscription service (free and paid) of a bunch of spreadsheets and notebooks tracking random junk in social media and entertainment.
+Casual Spreadsheets is a subscription service (free and paid) of a bunch of spreadsheets and notebooks tracking random junk in social media and showbiz.

 Most data in Casual Spreadsheets is public/freely available.
 Grabbing a paid subscription gets you automatic updates to everything in your Google Drive.
 It also gives you more permissions (like export/save) to all the spreadsheets/notebooks.